 This morning we depart San Cristóbal Island and make our way to Floreana Island.
 Keep an eye out for dolphins and the magnificent albatross along the way.
 The history of Floreana Island (also called Charles) has gradually evolved to reach near mythic proportions.
 The story begins when a baroness and her two lovers, a German doctor and his mistress, and a German couple and their young son all came to settle on this land.
 Their dalliances and disasters, shrouded in mystery, were chronicled in John Treherne’s book The Galapagos Affair.
 Descendants of the German family, the Wittmers, still live on the island in the small community of Puerto Velasco Ibarra.
 Mrs. Margaret Wittmer has also written a booked entitled "Floreana" and this can be purchased at the airport in Baltra or at a local bookstore.
-Experience some of the best snorkelling in the islands at Enderby Islet and Champions Bay.
+Walk along the black sand beach until we reach Loberia, here we enjoy beach snorkelling or swimming.
 Please make sure you are a comfortable swimmer, the water here can be rough and the currents strong.
 After some great snorkelling, we make our way to the isolated town of Puerto Velasco Ibarra to our hotel located right on the black sand beach.
 Take a walk around the musuem.
 We may also visit the highlands of the island.
 For dinner, enjoy the abundance of fresh seafood available!
 Approximate Distance: 74km Estimated Travel Time: 3 hours (By speed boat) Please note: Seas can be rough during this voyage please bring sea sickness medication if you require.

 After a tranquil night, we make our way up to the seldom-visited highlands of Floreana.
 Hear the tales about the pirates, whalers, seal hunters and bucaneers who once lived in this isolated and unique landscape.
 After lunch we bid farewell to the mysterious Floreana and set sail to Isabela Island where we check-in to our hotel.
 Shaped like a seahorse, Isabela is the largest island in the Galápagos archipelago, stretching over 100 kms long and extremely narrow.
 It is also a very active island, with six volcanoes found on Isabella - Alcedo, Cerro Azul, Darwin, Ecuador, Sierra Negra and Wolf.
 All of these volcanoes except Ecuador are still active, and two of them are over 1,700 metres high - Wolf and Cerro Azul.
 Explore your new surroundings with a short walk nearby to observe pink flamingos in the wetlands, and catch a stunning Isabela sunset on the beach.
 Afterwards we make our way to the Wall of Tears built by convicts many years ago.
 Along the way we stop at a lookout point, visit natural pools, walking trails, beaches and mangrove swamps.
 Approximate Distance: 37km Estimated Travel Time: 2 hours (By speed boat) Please note: Seas can be rough during this voyage please bring sea sickness medication if you require.

 A full day tour on Isabela Island takes us up the Sierra Negra Volcano, one of the most active volcanoes in Galapagos boasting the second largest crater in the world.
-Either hiking or on horseback (optional), you can experience a birds-eye view of this magical landscape.
+Hike to the summit to experience a birds-eye view of this magical landscape.
 This evening we can relax at the bar or on the beach and enjoy a nice cold beer or cocktail.
 Approximate Distance: 55km Estimated Travel Time: 3 hours 30 minutes (Hike and Bus)

 Today we visit “Tintoreras“ Shark Alley to observe the white tip reef sharks found swimming in the channels between the rocks.
 Get a close-up view of pelicans, frigate birds and diving blue footed boobies.
 Watch for manta rays and rare Galapagos penguins, of which only 800 pairs exist.
 Set sail for Santa Cruz Island and dock at the town of Puerto Ayora.
 After a late hotel check-in, you are free to explore this bustling little town and sample some of the local restaurants and bars, or maybe do some souvenir shopping in one of the many shops.
 Approximate Distance: 46km Estimated Travel Time: 2 hours (By speed boat) Please note: Seas can be rough during this voyage please bring sea sickness medication if you require.